3PGC Apprentice Practitioner

 - Grounding Groups in various time zones around the globe to explore the foundational works of Sydney Banks in a small group setting

 - An Exploration of Sydney Banks Books; Reading for Depth program recordings

 - discount on 3PGC events and conferences specifically for 3PGC and Apprentice Practitioners… and more

 - You are currently working from the understanding of the 3Principles with at least one (paid or volunteer) client by 6 months into joining the program.

 - You routinely study the works of Sydney Banks for your own grounding and you also encourage your clients to access his materials.

 - Contribute financially to 3PGC annually in accordance with the Apprentice Practitioner Membership Dues of $100 per year and any additional donations if you are able and willing to make.

-- As part of your training as an apprentice, you will utilize the above offered videos, mentoring sessions, and events to deepen your grounding and to prepare yourself for being a Listed Practitioner. (either participate in or view online later, all the offered programs, projects and events that are offered to the Apprentice Practitioners)
+- As part of your training as an apprentice, you will begin by watching to the required Foundations Video course, you will utilize the offered videos, mentoring sessions, and events to deepen your grounding and to prepare yourself for being a Listed Practitioner. (either participate in or view online later, all the offered programs, projects and events that are offered to the Apprentice Practitioners.)

 Read the 3PGC Principles-Based Practitioner Philosophy